 Low-Latency Centralized Controller for Optical Integrated Networks

-Optical integrated network (OIN) is a promising alternative to overcome the restrictions that electrical networks-on-chip (eNoCs) will face in the next generation of multiprocessor integrated systems due to electrical interconnects physical limitations.
+Optical interconnection network (OIN) is a promising alternative to overcome the restrictions that electrical networks-on-chip (eNoCs) will face in the next generation of multiprocessor integrated systems due to electrical interconnects physical limitations.
 OINs present a higher bandwidth and lower power consumption but their full capabilities are curbed by high latency controllers.
 Control techniques, such as circuit switching, impose a high latency to perform the correct network routing and a better solution must be found in order to fully utilize OINs.
-In this project, we have designed and modeled a low-latency centralized controller (LUCC).
+In this project, we have designed and modeled a low-latency centralized controller (LUCC) for optical interconnects.
 For validation purposes, we modeled different Mach-Zehnder interferometer (MZI)-based optical interconnects that employ the proposed LUCC.
-We obtain a response time of only one clock cycle when using the LUCC, even when conflicts are found.
-In order to demonstrate the feasibility of LUCC, we realized a complete setup where both system and physical layers are co-designed towards an efficient demonstration of photonic integration potential.
+We obtain a response time of only one clock cycle when using LUCC even when conflicts are found.
+To demonstrate the feasibility of LUCC, we realized a complete setup where both system and physical layers are co-designed towards an efficient demonstration of photonic integration potential.
 The interface of the two layers is done using available ports of the FPGA, such as General Purpose I/O (GPIO) and SMA ports.
 For the proposed setup, a 10 MHz operation frequency is used due to bandwidth limitation of GPIO ports.
 The system layer is entirely deployed using Altera’s FPGAs technology executing the following tasks: 1) the system controller, namely our novel Look-up Table Centralized Controller (LUCC) algorithm, 2) data pattern generators, 3) fast transceivers units serializing and deserializing the payload data, and 4) an error detector unit allocating temporary memories to store the generated payload and the received payload data for error detection purpose.

 Crosstalk and Loss Analysis Platform (CLAP) Simulator